-Johnson has worked in the credit counseling and financial education industry for more than 20 years in Iowa and Minnesota.
+Johnson has worked in the credit counseling and financial education industry for more than 25 years in Iowa and Minnesota.
 He also has taught courses in banking and insurance through Des Moines Area Community College.

 He's been quoted in the general media and financial publications, including in The Des Moines Register and the book, "Dollars and Sense for College Students," published by the Princeton Review.

-He has also been seen on KARE-11 TVnews, the NBC affiliate in Minneapolis.
-He frequently gives financial education presentations through high schools, colleges, and churches, as well as civic and community organizations.
+He has also appeared on KARE-11 TV news, the NBC affiliate in Minneapolis.
+Johnson frequently gives financial education presentations through high schools, colleges, and churches, as well as civic and community organizations.